deniszykov/t4-templates-unity3d/README.md

 [MSBuild Macros](https://msdn.microsoft.com/en-US/library/c02as0cs.aspx) are not available.

 You can run template generation from your code with **UnityTemplateGenerator.RunForTemplate(templatePath)** call.

+## Version 1.0.7
+fixed missing 's' in project name 'TextTran_S_form', files, namespaces, folders has been renamed. executable name of tools has been changed to 'GameDevWare.TextTransform.exe' new NuGet package will be published

 ## Contacts
 Please send any questions at support@gamedevware.com